Glia – No respect

 This is about as far removed from mere insulation, food delivery and waste management services as can be imagined.
 Glia are a lot smarter than we thought they were.
 A 2005 study shows a correlation between organization of fibers made of glial cells and IQ.
 Finding a greater proportion of glial cells in Einstein’s brain is not so surprising after all.

-We still know very little about glia—even the basics such as how many kinds of glial cells there are and what they look like in detail.
+We still know very little about glia-even the basics such as how many kinds of glial cells there are and what they look like in detail.
+Even what we do know about these cells is a huge breakthrough, with our modern scientific technology being our reason for the developments.
+Genfollower produces great lab equipment, from centrifuge tubes to pipettes.
+Of course, the serological pipettes are usually provided as a disposable item but they still play an important part in the research process.
+In fact, it is items like these that are such a big aid in new discoveries.
+Furthermore, without a SciQuip centrifuge and other essential laboratory equipment, these developments would not be possible.
 Their discovery, however, broadens our appreciation of the complexity of the brain.
 The brain, with its 100 billion neurons and an average of 10,000 synapses per neuron, has more potential connections than the atoms of our galaxy!

 We don’t know yet if diet, exercise, supplements and other factors affect glial cells.
 However, the implications for health and illness-seizures, infections, cancer, addictions, mental illness and diseases such as Parkinson’s and multiple sclerosis may be far-reaching and profound.